 The first Astronomer Royal to work in this building was Professor Thomas Henderson, appointed 1834, who had discovered how to measure parallax and the distance to a star while in his previous job in South Africa.

-Working with the City of Edinburgh Council, Collective is redeveloping the City Observatory site as a new home for contemporary art: conserving and reinstating the original Playfair designs and constructing a new exhibition space and panoramic restaurant.
-The site will open fully to the public for the first time in its history on 24th November 2018.
-For more information visit the Collective Gallery website.
+Working with The City of Edinburgh Council, Collective redeveloped the City Observatory site as a new home for contemporary art: conserving and reinstating the original Playfair designs and constructing a new exhibition space and panoramic restaurant.
+The site is now fully to the public for the first time in its history.